The simplest and often the cheapest way to effectively remove moss from a roof is to instruct a general roofing company to physically scrape it off.

 - Check condition of cement work and repair as required

-- Spray roof with a fungicide moss killer to kill off any roots and prevent early re-growth
+- Spray roof with a fungicide moss killer like this to kill off any roots and prevent early re-growth

 Roof Cleaning – Should I Use a Pressure Washer?